Ouacshaman/password-manager/README.md

-Password Manager that utilize SQL with GUI integrated
+Password Manager that utilize SQL
+This is a CLI tool